Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 - Tap Connections and then SIM Manager.

-- On more recent models with One UI 5+, you can also go to Settings > Biometrics and Security and view the device's EID.
+- On newer models with One UI 5+, you can also go to Settings > Biometrics and Security and view the device's EID.

 Google Pixel — eSIM compatibility